repetitions are assisted movement by a training partner, or spotter.

 of a particular muscle group or movement.
 Prioritizing may be

-implemented in effort overcome a weakness or just to emphasis
+implemented in effort to overcome a weakness or just to emphasize

 a particular movement/motor skill to reach a specific goal.
 Prioritization